noah-sec/noah-sec/README.md

 - <a href="https://github.com/noah-sec/projects/blob/main/python-toolbox.md">**Python Security Automation Toolbox**</a><br>
 Includes scripts for automating encryption and decryption, scripts from courses, and scripts for penetration testing against networks and web applications.
 - <a href="https://github.com/noah-sec/powershell-toolbox">**PowerShell Security Automation Toolbox**</a><br>
 Used Tenable Nessus to scan for vulnerabilities on a Windows 10 endpoint in Azure cloud based on DoD STIG compliance standards.
-Automated remediations for the STIG compliance audit findings with PowerShell scripts.
+Developed automated remediations for the STIG compliance audit findings with PowerShell scripts.
+- <a href="https://github.com/noah-sec/projects/blob/main/threat.md">**YARA Detection Engineering Toolbox**</a><br>
+Performed Advanced Hunting and incident investigation with KQL in Microsoft Azure cloud environment using Microsoft Sentinel SIEM and Microsoft Defender XDR.
+Developed detection rules in YARA for Tenable Nessus.

 <br>
 <div align=center><a href="#">Return to top of page</a></div><br>